martinm43/nba_playoff_odds/README.md

 To do/considering:

+*Major: Recalculate rest data.
+Old table was based on really old calculations, poorly documented, and had significant errors.
+*Compare "burke calc" predictions to actual game results by
-*DONE: Major: fix indexing error between Boston and Brooklyn in NBA_PY_API_DATA *DONE: removing unused legacy calculation tables as above (anything related to our srs calculations) *DONE: Pythagorean wins expectation function
+	*creating a table of burke results for each game *comparing the burke results to the actual results *DONE: Major: fix indexing error between Boston and Brooklyn in NBA_PY_API_DATA *DONE: removing unused legacy calculation tables as above (anything related to our srs calculations) *DONE: Pythagorean wins expectation function